anthony-fdez/granite/README.md

 - [ ] Card (Make it clickable and animate when it opens with framer motion layoutId)
 - [ ] Badge
+- [ ] List - Take inspiration from MUi on the API side and BluepringJS on some looks
 - [x] Accordion
 - [ ] Avatar
 - [ ] Paper - This would be just a div with some box shadow